-- Recommendation 1-1: Modify the dam spillway to provide better detention of smaller storm events and reduce the flashiness of the Middle Rouge River downstream of the dam. - Recommendation 1-2: Provide additional capacity in the dam overflow spillway for large storm events - Recommendation 1-3: Install a cold water release in the dam to replace the existing flap gates and improve habitat by allowing cold water to mix with the warmer water being passed over the dam.
+- Recommendation 1-1: Modify the dam outlet spillway to provide better detention of smaller storm events and reduce the flashiness of the Middle Rouge River downstream of the dam. - Recommendation 1-2: Provide additional capacity in the dam overflow spillway for large storm events. - Recommendation 1-3: Install a cold water release in the dam to replace the existing flap gates and improve habitat by allowing cold water to mix with the warmer water being passed over the dam.

-Each of these recommendations is explained in further detail in the attached report, and once implemented, all recommendations in the report will have been completed except for some tasks that MDEQ would not permit as part of the streambank stabilization project (e.g., removal of concrete apron from streambed at Nine Mile Road and installation of a sediment trap north of the Lake at Chattman Drive).
+Each of these recommendations is explained in further detail in the attached report, and once implemented, all recommendations in the report will have been completed except for some tasks that MDEQ would not permit as part of the streambank stabilization project (e.g., removal of concrete apron from streambed at the Nine Mile Road culvert, and installation of a sediment trap north of the Lake at Chattman Drive); however, as discussed at the September 10th meeting, staff will evaluate other ways to mitigate the Nine Mile culvert issue and include it in the engineering scope of the project.